substance/chef-tutorial/003-RailsExample.md

   timeout: 5000
 ```

-Additionally, the template must be declared in the `rails` resource.
+And, the template must be declared in the `rails` resource.
 Open the default recipe of `rails-example` and edit the `rails` block:

 ```